madarche/eslint-config-usecases/README.md

 -------------

-Those linting and style rules are the ones I use for the projects I work on, but fill free to contribute if you have similar tastes.
+Those linting and style rules are the ones I use for the projects I work on, but feel free to contribute if you have similar tastes.

 So pull Requests and contributions in general are welcome